Skip to main content

 • Base Map - Sets the map mode and layers.
 The choices are Streets, Outdoors, Light, Dark, Satellite, and Satellite Streets views.

-• Map Region - Choose one of the predetermined areas as the initial view of the map -- you can always zoom in or out of the chosen area.
+• Map Region - Select a default area as the initial view of the map.
+You can zoom in or out of the chosen area.

 • Symbol Opacity - Set the degree of the symbol opacity from solid to more opaque to see the map behind it better.